Martin Haddy Khallidden: Youth

 Martin's first major youth tournament with the Young Wasps was the 2015 AFF U-19 Youth Championship held in Laos under South Korean tactician Kwon Oh-son.
 He was fielded in the final two games, playing from the start against Thailand where Brunei let in six goals unanswered.

 Martin's next international call was with the Under-23s in July 2017 for the 2018 AFC U-23 Championship qualification matches held in Myanmar.
 He featured in only one game which was against the host nation in a 0–3 loss.
 The following month, he joined Brunei's contingent for the 2017 SEA Games in Kuala Lumpur, Malaysia but once again Kwon utilised him sparingly, being fielded in only the final deadwood game against Singapore where they narrowly lost 0–1.

 Martin featured for the Under-21s as host nation at the 2018 Hassanal Bolkiah Trophy in April, starting against Timor-Leste and Myanmar in the group stage.
 In both encounters, the Young Wasps lost by a single goal.

 In March of the following year, Martin was selected for the 2020 AFC U-23 Championship qualifying matches held in Hanoi, Vietnam.
 He was the starting defender in all of their games where they conceded fourteen goals in their first two games.
 A spirited performance in the final match against Indonesia prevented Garuda Muda from scoring more than twice, and the Young Wasps could have taken a point from the game if not for a penalty save by emergency goalkeeper Dimas Drajad to deny Nazirrudin Ismail in stoppage time.

 Senior

 Martin's first involvement with the full national team was at the November 2022 AFF Championship qualification two-legged affair against Timor-Leste, when both legs were held in Brunei.
 He did not see action as Brunei emerged as victors 6–3 on aggregate.

 After consistent performances for DPMM II in league and cup in 2025, Martin received his first callup to the national team after three years at the 2027 AFC Asian Cup qualification fixture against Bhutan on 10 June.
 After making his official international debut 5 days before against Sri Lanka away in Thailand, Martin was also brought on as a substitute in the closing stages where they prevailed 2–1 at home against the South Asian side.

+In June 2026, Martin was included in the Brunei squad to face Timor-Leste for the qualification to the 2026 Hyundai Cup.
+He managed two substitute appearances in a 6–1 aggregate defeat for the Wasps.